Extending Range of Vision Through Small Aperture Optics

-The IC-8 IOL combines the simple principle of small aperture optics with the reliable quality of an aspheric monofocal IOL to deliver a natural range of vision with increased spectacle independence for cataract patients with or without presbyopia.
+The Apthera™ IOL is the first small aperture lens that delivers true extended depth of focus and enhanced adaptability through its distinctive, wavefront-filtering, design.1 The Apthera IOL combines the proven principle of small aperture optics with the reliable quality of an aspheric monofocal IOL to deliver a continuous range of vision for cataract patients.

-Learn more about the advanced benefits of the IC-8 small aperture IOL:
+Learn more about the advanced benefits of the Apthera IOL

 Caution: Federal law restricts this device to sale by or on the order of a licensed physician.

 Indications: The IC-8 Apthera IOL is indicated for unilateral implantation for the visual correction of aphakia and to create monovision in patients of age 22 or older who have been diagnosed with bilateral operable cataract, who have up to 1.5 D of astigmatism in the implanted eye, and who do not have a history of retinal disease and who are not predisposed to experiencing retinal disease in the future.
 The device is intended for primary implantation in the capsular bag, in the non-dominant eye, after the fellow eye has already undergone successful implantation (uncorrected distance visual acuity 20/32 or better and best-corrected distance visual acuity 20/25 or better) of a monofocal or monofocaltoric IOL that is targeted for emmetropia.
 The refractive target for the IC-8 Apthera IOL should be -0.75 D. The lens mitigates the effects of presbyopia by providing an extended depth of focus.
 Compared to an aspheric monofocal or monofocaltoric IOL, the lens provides improved intermediate and near visual acuity, while maintaining comparable distance visual acuity.